kenmoini/akismet/README.md

 		if ($akismet->isKeyValid()) { echo 'valid!'; } else { echo 'error!'; }
 	});

-And from there, load your browser to example.com/testAkismet (replacing example.com with your domain of course).
-If you see "valid!" then everything's installed and configured correctly and from there you can go about following the next bit of info to spam check submitted data
+And from there, load your browser to **example.com/testAkismet** (replacing _example.com_ with your domain of course).
+If you see **"valid!"** then everything's installed and configured correctly and from there you can go about following the next bit of info to spam check submitted data

-In an example application, one might have a simple Contact form with the inputs of Name, Email Address, Author URL, and Comment Body.
-These inputs reassign to $name, $email, $url, and $comment, respectfully (after POST processing/sanitation/variable assigning/etc).
+In an example application, one might have a simple Contact form with the inputs of *Name*, *Email Address*, *Author URL*, and *Comment Body*.
+These inputs reassign to *$name*, *$email*, *$url*, and *$comment*, respectfully (after POST processing/sanitation/variable assigning/etc).
 So let's submit that data to check for spammy-ness with Akismet:

 	$apiKey = Config::get('app.akismet_api_key');
 	$siteURL = Config::get('app.url');